• Shia •

 Part of Speech: Noun, mass

-Meaning: One of the two major branches of Islam that considers Ali, a cousin of Muhammad to be the first caliph (legitimate successor of Muhammad), and his descendants to be the true bearers of Muhammad's teachings.
-The center of Shiite belief is Iran.
+Meaning: One of the two major branches of Islam that considers Ali, a cousin of Muhammad, to be the first caliph (legitimate successor of Muhammad), and his descendants to be the true bearers of Muhammad's teachings.

-In Play: This word emerged regularly in the news over the past ten years.
-The US pullout from Iraq could open the door to a civil war between the Sunnis and Shites.
+In Play: This word emerged regularly in the news back at the beginning of this century.
+The US pullout from Iraq opened the door to a civil war between the Sunnis and Shiites.
+That war took the form of the invastion of the Sunni terrorist army of ISIL, the Islamic State of Iraq and the Levant.
 The Sunnis accept the Sunna as the basis of their beliefs and consider Ali only the 4th caliph.
 The Sunna is a supplement to the Qur'an written by the immediate disciples of Muhammad.

 Word History: Today's Good Word is a transcription of Arabic shi'a "following, sect", from sha'a "to spread, become known".
 It is sometimes spelled shi'a in English, with the single quote indicating a glottal stop.
 The break between the oh's in the English response to a mishap, "Oh-oh!" is a glottal stop.
 It functions as a regular consonant in some languages, including Arabic and Hebrew.